Menu

 11. It is supported by high quality Subject Leader CPD.

 Teaching is supported by In-house Sports Leader, Lizzy Duck, and visits from SSP coaches.
+PE CPD opportunities are available throughout the year from the SSP and local senior school, Rickmansworth School.

 12. SMSC is embedded within the curriculum.